Balance declines with age. Many factors contribute toward making the older adult susceptible to falls.

 - Wear rubber-soled, low-heeled shoes that fully support your feet.
 Wearing only socks or shoes/slippers with smooth soles on stairs or floors without carpet

 - And, always tell your doctor if you have fallen since your last checkup—even if you aren’t hurt when you fall.

-To learn more about how to prevent falls in the home and how Live Free Home Health Care’s in-home care services can help your loved one stay safe and independent at home, contact us today!
+To learn more about how to prevent a fall in the home and how Live Free Home Health Care’s home care in Bow, NH and the surrounding areas can help your loved one stay safe and independent at home, contact us today!